-For years we have been told that honey promises not just a delicious, sweet taste but also health benefits.
+For years, we have been told that honey promises not just a delicious, sweet taste but also health benefits.
 But behind the labels on this golden nectar is a secret; is honey as healthy as we've been led to believe?

 This morning, I was sitting in my garden catching some early morning daylight and putting the world to rights with my friend.
 We were aware of the bees busy buzzing around the flowers in the garden.
-I happened to mention that I’d recently found out that a bumble bee works its whole life, to produce not much more than a thimble-full of honey.
+I happened to mention that I’d recently found out that a bumble bee works its whole life to produce not much more than a thimble-full of honey.

 Thinking about this, it occurred to me that if a single bee only produces such a tiny amount of honey, how can there be so much of it on the supermarket shelves?
 That was when my friend drew my attention to the fact that a lot of what we think is honey isn’t.